Chibi Devi!: Characters

-Honoka is a 14-year-old girl in middle school who lost her parents at a young age and now lives with her aunt Rikako.
-She is a shy girl who lacks self-confidence and her classmates take advantage of her.
-The series begins with her wishing she wasn't so lonely and this wish is granted when she becomes Mao's substitute mother.
-As the series progresses she develops feelings for Shin.
+Honoka is a shy 14-year-old middle schoolgirl who lost her parents at a young age and lives with her aunt Rikako.
+She lacks confidence and her classmates take advantage of her.
+The series begins with her wishing she was not lonely, which is granted when Honoka becomes Mao's substitute mother.
+As the series progresses, she develops feelings for Shin.